Micah456/EmailWebApp/README.md

 -Review storage and format of data from prev project - DONE

 *Possible future tasks (stretch goals- please branch):*
+-Implement print button for emails
--Change date displayed on emails to time or day of the week if within given time period -Enable deletion of draft emails - involves trash folder -Enable deletion of sent emails - involves trash folder - email has TrashFrom and TrashTo boolean attributes -Connect to database and rework sysapi
+-Change date displayed on emails to time or day of the week if within given time period -Implement forward and replies
+-Enable deletion of draft emails - involves trash folder -Enable deletion of sent emails - involves trash folder - email has TrashFrom and TrashTo boolean attributes -Connect to database and rework sysapi